Skip to content

 from interlock import Config, LoggingEventListener

-from interlock.httpx2 import CircuitBreakerTransport
+from interlock.integrations.httpx2 import CircuitBreakerTransport

 transport = CircuitBreakerTransport(